generalui/hooks-for-redux/README.md

     Hello there, {useName()}!
 Click to change me.
   </p>
 ```
-> Use the `index.js` file from Example-A to complete this app.
+> Use `index.js` file from Example-A to complete this app.

 #### Custom Middleware Example